ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel456UG/User_Guide.rst.txt

         'text/html','inline'),                             *
         TOVAR='MYPARMS'

-In this example, the variable DESTADDR contains the value of the TO parameter.
+In the above example, the variable DESTADDR contains the value of the TO parameter.

-1.23.72.
+1.18.26.
 PERFORM$ instruction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This instruction allows to execute a SUBROUTINE scenario before continuing in sequence.